Liberal Arts and Sciences: Transfer Programs-General Studies

 CHILD CARE PRACTITIONER: Students who plan to transfer and earn a Bachelor Degree in center or home-based child care should consult with the faculty in the Education Department (262-1460).
 Students intending to use this program for transfer should make certain that their course selections meet the requirements of the colleges to which they plan to transfer.
 Students planning to transfer to a SUNY college or university must also fulfill the SUNY General Education requirements.

 PRE-CHIROPRACTIC: This program was designed in conjunction with the New York Chiropractic College in Seneca Falls and meets all eligibility requirements for future admission to NYCC.
 To be considered for admission to NYCC, a student must first complete 90 hours at MCC while maintaining a GPA of 3.25 in all science courses.
 During a student's first year at MCC, they must submit a letter of intent to NYCC identifying their desired date of entrance.
 The Pre-Chiropractic Advisement sequence is an articulation agreement between MCC and NYCC.
-This agreement was set up and is housed in the Career and Transfer Center.
-They should also consult with the MCC Career and Transfer Center (292-2248, Rm.
-3-108).
+This agreement was set up and is housed in the Advisement and Transfer Services Office.
+They should also consult with the MCC Advisement and Transfer Services Office (292-2400, Rm.
+2-231).
 Students who successfully complete all program requirements are guaranteed admission to NYCC for the entrance date of their choice.

 CHILD CARE PRACTITIONER (Sequence): Algebra (1 year high school math or placement in Level 4 math at MCC).